-Achieving a C in English of Essential English will satisfy the literacy requirement.
+Achieving a C in English or Essential English will satisfy the literacy requirement.
 Similarly, achieving a C in any of the senior Mathematics subjects will satisfy the numeracy option.
-Another way to satisfy both the literacy and numeracy requirements is to complete Certificate II Skills for Work and Vocational Pathways (FSK20113).
+There are also Vocational Education and Training (VET) options that meet this requirement in special instances.